-Three points are stressed in this subparagraph: first, the Commission is instructed to consult with democratic parties and public organizations; second, the urgency of setting up the Provisional Councils of Government is emphasized; third, it is made clear that the Councils are to function under the supervision of the Commission.
+- 2. Three points are stressed in this sub-paragraph: first, the Commission is instructed to consult with democratic parties and public organizations; second, the urgency of setting up the Provisional Councils of Government is emphasized; third, it is made clear that the Councils are to function under the supervision of the Commission. - 3.
 The relationship of the Commission with the Provisional Councils of Government is dealt with in Working Paper A/AC.21/W.6.
 The necessity of setting them up speedily is self-evident and needs no elaboration.
-The present section, therefore, deals exclusively with the first point: preliminary consultation by the Commission of democratic parties and public organizations in both the future States.
+The present section, therefore, deals exclusively with

+RIE CIET POINT! preliminary consultation by the Commission of democratic parties and public organizations in both the future States.